-It is the responsibility of the student to become familiar with the various regulations of the Health Sciences Center, the School of Nursing and Texas Tech

-University and to comply with them.
-In addition to keeping the dean's office informed of changes is responsible for being informed conveyed by mail or posted on the student's responsibility to make arrangements for the completion of all work including examinations. clinical experiences and requirements for removal of conditional and incomplete grades.
+It is the responsibility of the student to become familiar with the various regulations of the Health Sciences Center, the School of Nursing and Texas Tech University and to comply with them.
+In addition to keeping the dean's office informed of changes of address, the individual student is responsible for being informed of general and special notices conveyed by mail or posted on the school's bulletin board.
+It is the student's responsibility to make arrangements for the completion of all work including examinations, clinical experiences and requirements for removal of conditional and incomplete grades.